Market Research Supports Business Decisions

 Companies also must consider whether they have the resources to conduct interviews, which are labor and time intensive.
 Do they have the resources and objectivity needed to conduct focus groups?
 If not, a market research firm external to the company should be brought on board.

-The Internet and social media have made market research easier and less expensive than ever before.
-Companies are able to easily connect with infinite numbers of customers at the click of a mouse.
+The Internet has made market research easier and less expensive than ever before.
+Companies are able to easily connect with large numbers of customers at the click of a mouse.
 Companies are able to gather massive amounts of information from online questionnaires.
 It is important, then, that companies clearly define the purpose of the questionnaire and ensure that each question asked relates directly to that intent.
 This helps focus the market research and ensure meaningful results.

 Questionnaires give people time to think about their responses; it is impossible to know, however whether the desired individual is responding to the questionnaire or engaging the help of others to provide feedback.
 It is impossible to know, but important to control for, hence, one drawback of the method.

 Focus groups provide a powerful way to clarify information obtained on questionnaires or during interviews.
-If the company conducts focus groups in house, it must be objective in its approach.
+If the company conducts focus groups in-house, it must be objective in its approach.
 Participants often share what they think the company wants to hear instead of what they really want to say for fear of being socially undesirable.
-Social desirability becomes less of an issue if the market research is conducted by a market research firm, a third party.
+Social desirability becomes less of an issue if the market research is conducted by a market research firm, an independent third party.

 Kellogg’s then created story boards with product ideas and descriptions.
 Large groups of consumers studied the boards before rating each idea using numeric scales.
 In this way, Kellogg’s quantified which ideas consumers liked best and least.